cezine/ElectricityDemand/README.md

 VARMAX (train2) : RMSE 5,639.
 MAPE 14%

-The best result is observed with using the second version of train set and the VAR model.
+The best result is observed with using the second version of train set and the VAR model that includes up to 5 lags for each time series variable.
 This model's prediction is off by 4,809 kWh, which indicates that about 11% of forecasted data points are off on average.
 It looks like both the seamlessnes and the size of training dataset affect the model performance.

 ![7](./Images/result.png)